What happens if you accidentally leave out the quotes in the DATE function? The function still works, but the result is not correct:

 SELECT DATE(2001-09-22) FROM SYSIBM.SYSDUMMY1; Answer: ====== 05/24/0006

-Why the 2,000 year difference in the above results?
-When the DATE function gets a character string as input, it assumes that it is valid character representation of a DB2 date, and converts it accordingly.
+Why the 2,000-year difference in the above results?
+When the DATE function gets a character string as input, it assumes that it is a valid character representation of a DB2 Date, and converts it accordingly.
 By contrast, when the input is numeric, the function assumes that it represents the number of days minus one from the start of the current era (that is, 0001-01-01).
-In the above query the input was 2001-09-22, which equals (2001-9)-22, which equals 1970 days.
+In the above query, the input was 2001-09-22, which equals (2001-9)-22, which equals 1970 days.

 - The value returned is an approximation, however, because it does not account for leap years and assumes only 30 days per month.